Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 - Search result caps even on paid plans

 vs. Crunchbase: Stronger for finding people and warm intro paths; weaker for company financial data.
-Most power users combine both — Sales Navigator to find the right people, Crunchbase to research their companies.
+Most power users combine both.

 SimilarWeb tracks 100M+ websites and provides traffic estimates, app analytics, and industry benchmarking starting at $199/month.